-Farmington Recreation's Youth Soccer Program for the Fall 2018 for children born in 2004 (8th Grade) through 2014 is scheduled for Saturdays, September 8 through November 3 with no games on October 6.
-Registration for the Fall 2018 season is now open.
+Farmington Recreation's Youth Soccer Program for the Spring 2019 for children born in 2004 (8th Grade) through 2014 is scheduled for Saturdays, April 27 through June 22 with no games on May 25.
+Registration for the Spring 2019 season is now open.
 Those born in 2014 may participate in our Jr. Soccer - Revs Kickers Program.

 Per Connecticut General Statutes, Connecticut Youth Athletic Leagues are required to provide information on the signs, symptoms, nature and risks of concussions.
 Information can be found here.

 Recreation Soccer: Youth Born 2004 (8th Grade) – 2014

 - Recreation Soccer (U6 – U14) practices will be held once per week at various times and locations.
 Specific requests for practice days and times will not be accepted.